electrikmilk/cherri/ReadMe.md

 ### Top Features

-- 🌟 Clear and consistent abstractions that make programming Shortcuts easy.
+- 🌟 Clear and consistent abstractions that make programming Shortcuts easy
-- 🪄 No explicit magic variables, they're constants instead.
+- 🪄 No explicit magic variables, they're constants instead
-- #️⃣ Include files within each other or auto-include.
+- #️⃣ Include files within each other or auto-include
 - 🔧 Define your own custom actions.
 - 🥩 Raw actions
 - ❓ Import questions